4 Simple Strategies to Boost Employee Engagement and Retention

 Importantly, ask your employees what changes in the work culture would be most meaningful to them.

-“Taking the time to really look at what your culture is, how you treat your employees and how you communicate with employees is going to get more and more important in 2022 and beyond,” Julie said.
+“Taking the time to really look at what your culture is, how you treat your employees and how you communicate with employees is going to get more and more important in the future,” Julie said.

 All content provided in this article is for informational purposes only.
 Matters discussed in this article are subject to change.
 For up-to-date information on this subject please contact a James Moore professional.
 James Moore will not be held responsible for any claim, loss, damage or inconvenience caused as a result of any information within these pages or any information accessed through this site.